France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 Outsourced CFO in France | Fractional finance leaderExpert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated on 13 May 2026.
+Updated 26 May 2026.

 Executive summary#

-- Legal thresholds: > 500 employees AND > €100M turnover, French HQ (cumulative).
+- Legal thresholds: more than 500 employees AND more than €100M turnover, French registered office (cumulative).

-- Setup cost: €80-250k year 1 for SMEs; €30-60k for lightweight setup.
+- Setup cost: €80-250k in year 1 for the full programme; €30-60k for a lightweight setup suited to sub-threshold SMEs.

-Article 17 of the Sapin 2 Law#
+Article 17 of the Sapin 2 Act#

 Application thresholds#